The 11 Best Frugal Living Books to Read in 2025

 Begin small—track spending for a week, set a budget, and choose one goal.
 I love I Will Teach You to Be Rich for automation tricks that save time.

-Are frugal living books worth it in 2025?
+Are money-saving books worth it in 2025?

 What is a frugal personality?